(Disclosure: Some of the links below may be affiliate links)

 One great thing is that Investart is forcing people with a real account to use a second-factor authentication!
 This is great since this adds a good layer of security.

 I have not been able to find information about security issues with Investart.
 However, since they are very young, this does not mean much, even if it is already a good sign.

 Your money and your shares are held by Interactive Brokers (IB) UK.
 Indeed, they are using IB as their trading platform for all operations.
-IB itself is extremely well regulated and well protected.
+IB itself is extremely well-regulated and well-protected.
 Investart will open a dedicated IB account for each of the customers.
 This is excellent since this improves the segregation of assets.

-On top of that, IB UK is also part of the Securities Investor Protection Corporation (SIPC), this provides an extra level of protection.
+On top of that, IB UK is also part of the Securities Investor Protection Corporation (SIPC), which provides an extra level of protection.
 However, this may not last due to Brexit.
 But currently, this provides an extra 250’000 USD in protection.

 Investart is regulated as an asset manager by VQF (The Financial Services Standards Association).
 And they are also registered with FINMA.
 VQF regularly audits them.